TALK

 Film: RED ISLAND by Robin Campillo at Cinestudio Hartford

 September 27-October 3, 2024 French director Robin Campillo has been surprising interviewers by comparing his highly acclaimed new movie to Blue Velvet, saying it’s “a little bit David Lynch.”
-And although one is set in Madagascar and one in North Carolina, both are personal coming-of-age films that feature a young main character who lives in […]
+And […]

 Film: MANHATTAN SHORT Film Festival 2024 at Cinestudio Hartford